 What to Serve with Skillet Enchiladas

-This meal is loaded with veggies, protein, and energizing carbs, so it’s a pretty well-balanced meal all on its own, but if you’d like to add a side, beans (black, pinto, or refried), rice, or a simple salad or slaw would all be great here.
+This meal is loaded with veggies, protein, and energizing carbs, so it’s a pretty well-balanced meal all on its own, but if you’d like to add a side, beans (black, pinto, or refried), rice, or a simple arugula salad or Mexican street corn and kale slaw would all be great here.
 To keep things really festive, serve this skillet alongside tortilla chips and homemade salsa verde!

 - 1 small yellow onion